FTSE hits six-week low as G4S and Rolls-Royce fall

 G4S fell 3.6 percent to a two-year low.
 RBC cut its target price for the stock and repeated an "underperform" rating, flagging poor performance this year.

-However, some resources stocks gained, with Anglo American (AAL.L) rising 1.4 percent and BHP Billiton (BLT.L) advancing 0.7 percent.
+However, some resources stocks gained, with Anglo American rising 1.4 percnet and BHP Billiton advancing 0.7 percent.
 The sector is still down about 6 percent this week following a sell-off in commodities.